reinbugnot/deepfashion-classification/README.md

 7. Please make sure your code follows our coding standards and includes tests for any new features.

 ### Acknowldegements

+This project is a team-effort with my colleagues from the AI6103 - Deep Learning and Applications class in the NTU MSAI program, 2024.

 - [Syed Anas Majid](https://github.com/modestscriptor)
 - [Xiang Xinye](https://github.com/Sherlock-Watson)